la-mk/lamk/README.md

 If there is an existing deployment already, first you need to taint the services server using `terraform taint digitalocean_droplet.services-1`, update the `docker-compose.yaml` to the appropriate services versions, and then run the command below.

+Next, you need to set the workspace for terraform.
+You can do that using `terraform workspace select default/prod`, where default is the staging environment.
+This makes sure that the two environments have separate state.

 Once those are set, cd to `infra` and run `terraform apply --var-file=./stg/vars.tfvars --var-file=./stg/secrets.tfvars` (change to prod folder for production deployment).
 The rest is handled automatically.

 ## DB Backups